Brookdale Senior Living : Hurricane Dorian Update | MarketScreener

 UPDATE

+Hurricane Dorian's maximum sustained winds increased to the 115-mph threshold required to regain Category 3 status.
+Hurricane and storm surge warnings are posted along the North and South Carolina coasts.
+The impact in South Carolina will be felt through Thursday night.

-Hurricane Dorian has intensified into a Category 5 hurricane as it nears the northwest Bahamas.
-The hurricane is still a menace to Florida, Georgia, South Carolina, North Carolina and southeast Virginia.
-This storm has been unpredictable with forecasts changing often.
-We are continuously monitoring the conditions and continue to make decisions based on caution and safety in regard to our residents.
+We are continuously monitoring the conditions and continue to make decisions regarding evacuations in those states based on caution and safety in regard to our residents.

 Storm Preparedness Plan